johnsamuelwrites/mlscores/README.md

 * **Language Percentages for property labels**: A table showing the percentage of property labels available in each specified language.
 * **Language Percentages for property value labels**: A table showing the percentage of property value labels available in each specified language.
 * **Combined Language Percentages for property label and property value labels**: A table showing the combined percentage of property labels and property value labels available in each specified language.
+* **Missing translations** (optional) : A table showing list of properties and property values missing translation.

 ## Features

 * Supports multiple language codes
 * Generates multilinguality scores for property and property value labels
 * Provides combined scores for both label types
+* Provides the list of properties and property labels missing translations

 ## Requirements